RDFLib/prez/README.md

 Application code uses standard Python logging.
 Structured observations are supplied as flat, typed `extra` attributes, so numbers, booleans, and null values remain those types in JSON output.
 Messages are not parsed for `key=value` fields.
 Duration and size attribute names include explicit units such as `duration_ms` and `response_size_bytes`.

-This output is a temporary, OpenTelemetry-aligned stopgap, not an OpenTelemetry implementation.
-It does not add an SDK, tracing, metrics, or exporters, and its output schema has no compatibility guarantee.
-A future telemetry implementation can replace the centralized stdout handler without changing ordinary application logging calls.
+This output is temporary application logging designed to ease a future OpenTelemetry migration; it is not OpenTelemetry telemetry.
+Prez does not configure an OpenTelemetry SDK, tracing, metrics, correlation, or exporters.
+The console and JSON schemas have no compatibility guarantee.
+A future telemetry implementation can replace the centralized stdout handler without changing ordinary application logging calls, and the temporary duration observations can then migrate to spans and metrics.

 #### Prez Metadata